-This one’s a very popular option for those looking to practice spoken Italian.
-This is a bit more of an online language tutoring platform than an informal conversation site, but italki is still great for those who not only want to speak Italian but also want to receive helpful feedback for improvement.
+This one’s a very popular option for those looking to practice speaking Italian.
+This is more of an online language tutoring platform than an informal conversation site, so italki is great for those who not only want to speak Italian but also want to receive helpful feedback for improvement.

-Further, you still can find an Italian language partner on the site, and you can do that for free.
+Further, you can use the site to find an Italian language partner for free.

 Listening Comprehension Activities